unknown321/dynamite/webui/docs/docs.md

 ### Issues

 You can (and will) experience various issues such as:
-  - crashes on:
-    - shooting wildlife
-    - attacking decoys
-    - triggering mission triggers
+  - crashes on triggering mission triggers
   - invisible players
   - invisible hostages
   - players not respawning after death
   - broken animations
-  - wrong reticle color
+  - wrong reticle color (green on enemies)
   - enemies unexpectedly switching targets
   - teleporting enemies
   - support vehicle desynchronization